Anarchism in China: Paris group

-The response of the Xin Shiji editors, written by Li Shizeng, was threefold.
-First, the revolution that the anarchists advocated would be global, simultaneous, decentralized, and spontaneous.
+Li Shizeng responded to their nationalist critics, stating the revolution that the anarchists advocated would be global, simultaneous, decentralized, and spontaneous.
 Thus, foreign imperialists would be too occupied with the revolutions in their home countries to bother invading or harassing China.
-Secondly, they argued that having a strong centralized coercive government had not prevented China's enemies from attacking her in the past anyway, and that a decentralized "people's militia" would be more effective than a standing army in defending the country.
-Finally, there was the moral point that in the long run, tyranny is tyranny, regardless of whether it is native or foreign.
-Therefore, the only logical approach for people who want freedom must be to oppose all authority be it Manchu, Han, foreign, or native.
+He also argued that having a strong centralized coercive government had not prevented China's enemies from attacking her in the past anyway, and that a decentralized "people's militia" would be more effective than a standing army in defending the country.